 - 1st Lt.
 Walter T. Mayberry F4U 02351 executed March 3/4, 1944

 - Pfc Paul F. McCleaf SBD-5 36230 executed March 3/4, 1944

 - Sgt Fenwick PBY Catalina A24-43 group burial E, C, 5-11 at Bita Paka Cemetery

 - 1st Lt Roger Hugh Brindos, F4U Corsair 17914remains recovered postwar Manila American Cemetery

 - Murphy, Pocknee, Woolley and Kraehe.

-After the executions, the Japanese cremated remains and placed the together in one box.
-Postwar, the Japanese claimed that these prisoners were aboard a ship bound for Japan, but ninety minutes later they were bombed by the Allies and all the prisoners, 23 Americans and five Australians were killed.
+Also, the Japanese claimed other prisoners from Tunnel Hill embarked aboard the Kokai Maru bound for Japan, but ninety minutes later they were bombed by U. S. aircraft and all the prisoners (23 Americans and 5 Australians) were killed.
 This was another lie to cover up their murder.

 Do you have photos or additional information to add?